-We partner with many organisations to develop unique strategies for learning, to “architect” unique management training courses that make a fundamental difference to individuals, managers, culture and to the organization.
+We partner with many organisations to develop unique strategies for learning, to “architect” unique management training courses that make a fundamental difference to individuals, managers, culture and to the organisation.

 Tuning into the specific business environment, we design competencies, align development solutions and support Learning and Development teams to create management training courses that are absolutely unique.

-These long-lasting learning solutions usually become embedded in organizations, and will develop over time to become a core part of the business.
+These long-lasting learning solutions usually become embedded in organisations, and will develop over time to become a core part of the business.

 Many people promoted into line management lack vital people management skills